betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 1. *Where was the `master/slave` terminology used in the code?*

-   > Contact surfaces (e.g. slide surfaces) is the main capability where the terminology was used in Sierra but it was also used in multi-point constraints, periodic boundary conditions and shell-solid joint code.
+   > Contact surfaces (e.g. slide surfaces) were the main capability where the terminology was used in Sierra, but it was also used in multi-point constraints, periodic boundary conditions, and shell-solid joint code.

 2. *Did your efforts exploit automated tooling or workflows to complete the changes?
    Was it all sort of manual or maybe `grep` and `sed` scripts?*